jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 test_floor_aka_integer_division
 ========================================================

-The ``//`` operator returns the whole number result of diving one number by another rounded down to the nearest integer
+The ``//`` operator returns a whole number that tells how many times the denominator can be multiplied to get a whole number that is equal to or less than the numerator

 red: make it fail
 --------------------------------------------------------

-I add a test to show this
+I add a test for it

 .. code-block:: python

   def test_floor_aka_integer_division(self):
       self.assertEqual(120//60, 0)
-      self.assertEqual(128//60, 0)
+      self.assertEqual(150//60, 0)

   def test_duration_w_hours_and_minutes(self):
   ...